Trevor Jordache: Development

 Murray was having a coffee with a friend at the Granada Television building.
-He then learned that Brookside's executive producer wanted to meet with him to discuss a role on the soap opera.
+He then learned that Brooksides executive producer wanted to meet with him to discuss a role on the soap opera.
 Murray was offered the role of Trevor, a man who initially appears "perfectly innocent" but is secretly abusing his family.
 Trevor was murdered in the show's infamous body under the patio storyline.
-His wife Mandy Jordache (Sandra Maitland) stabs him to death and their daughter, Beth Jordache (Anna Friel) helps bury him under the patio, where he remained until he was accidentally dug up.
+His wife, Mandy Jordache (Sandra Maitland), stabs him to death and their daughter Beth Jordache (Anna Friel) helps bury him under the patio, where he remained until he was accidentally dug up.
 When Trevor's body was discovered and removed from under the patio, he was played by a body double and television extra, Mike Woolley.
 He was buried up to his head and shoulders in the patio, in cold weather.
 He also played Trevor during a dream sequence experienced on-screen by Mandy, in which Trevor chases her through the house.
 Woolley was only seen from behind and was used because Murray's original footage was damaged by a hair on the camera lens.

-Murray liked playing a such a villainous character.
-In 2023, he told Michael Hogan from The Guardian that "when I read the scripts, I started to imagine what was going on in Trevor’s mind.
+Murray liked playing such a villainous character.
+In 2023, he told Michael Hogan from The Guardian that "when I read the scripts, I started to imagine what was going on in Trevor's mind.
 You have to try to get inside your character, no matter how monstrous they are.
 I enjoyed playing him, which might sound odd, but what a role."
-Trevor only appeared in twelve episodes but Murray revealed that the viewers were very opinionated about him.
-Murray had abuse shouted at him in public, received hate mail and threats of violence from strangers.
+Trevor appeared in only twelve episodes, but Murray revealed that the viewers were very opinionated about him.
+Murray had abuse shouted at him in public, and received hate mail and threats of violence from strangers.

-Murray's character was so controversial he received death threats from the public.
 Police received information Murray's life was at risk and intervened.
 Murray had a police escort who accompanied him between his home and the Brookside studios.
-Murray later recalled "I thought they were having me on but it was very serious."
-He added that characters like Trevor make viewers feel emotions unlike others, which caused their threatening behaviour.
+Murray later recalled: "I thought they were having me on, but it was very serious."
+He added that characters such as Trevor make viewers feel emotions unlike others, which caused their threatening behaviour.